International Assassin: Plot

 GR members escort Kevin to his meeting with Patti.
 He attempts to retrieve the gun from the bathroom but finds it occupied by Patti's security guard: Holy Wayne.
 Kevin meets Patti, and the two have a pointed conversation about the GR's philosophy.
 Kevin excuses himself to the bathroom, collects the pistol, and swiftly kills Gladys and Wayne; Patti begs for her life, claiming to in fact be a decoy hired to impersonate the real "Senator Levin", but Kevin, remembering Virgil's warning not to succumb to Patti's manipulations, shoots her in the head.
 However, he finds that he still remains in this world.

-Kevin returns to the lobby demanding to know from Virgil why he is still in the hotel, but Virgil does not recognize him, having drank water since their last meeting (the water in this world is suggested to have amnesia-inducing effects).
+Kevin returns to the lobby demanding to know from Virgil why he is still in the hotel, but Virgil does not recognize him, having drunk water since their last meeting (the water in this world is suggested to have amnesia-inducing effects).
 Kevin attempts to access his room but finds that his keycard no longer works.
 In the hallway, he meets the man he assumes to be the father of the girl from the pool, who has also been locked out of his own room.
 The two converse over drinks and the man casually mentions his fetish for being defecated on; Kevin realizes the man is Patti's abusive ex-husband Neil, and that the little girl with him is not his daughter but in fact a young Patti.
 Kevin strangles Neil to death when he disparages Patti.

-Kevin takes the young Patti from the hotel and drives with her to Jarden, which Virgil says is where the nearest well is located.
+Kevin takes the young Patti from the hotel and drives with her to Jarden, where Virgil says the nearest well is located.
 In the car, Patti reads from the brochure for Jarden tourists given to them by Virgil, which says that the well was constructed by area's indigenous tribes as an axis mundi between the realms of the living and the dead.
 She also reveals to Kevin that she was abused by her father.
 While approaching the bridge into Jarden, Kevin is attacked by a man carrying a noose; after a brief struggle, the man tells Kevin he is offering him the noose to hang himself from the bridge rather than murder a child.
 Kevin chooses to continue onward; the man whispers an unheard message into Kevin's ear before he departs.